 - Madras Curry Powder - For the curry powder in this recipe, try to find Madras curry powder.
 There are many variations of it but at its core, it should contain the basics: turmeric, cumin, coriander, fenugreek, cardamom.
 Everything extra is a bonus! 🙂

 - Coconut Cream & Coconut Milk - For this recipe, I use coconut cream because it gives the soup a creamier texture and it also has a much stronger coconut flavor which enhances the curry soup.
 Make sure there are no preservatives or thickeners in the ingredient list when you are buying it.
 I always find that the ones with preservatives taste less coconutty.
 The ingredients should only be 2 ingredients: water and coconut milk/coconut extract.
 I have also used the pure creamed coconut that comes in a small box in a solid brick form, and it gave the soup a FANTASTIC coconut flavor.
 If you can find those, I would definitely recommend them.

 - Lemongrass - Lemongrass gives the soup an additional dimension of flavor.
 While preparing this, make sure to smash it to release the oils but keep it intact so you can easily fish it out of the soup.

 - Kaffir Lime Leaves - Kaffir lime leaves are very strong and give a wonderful, fresh flavor to the soup.

-One of the most interesting fun things about Khao Soi is adding toppings to tweak it to your flavors and liking.
+One of the most exciting and fun things about chicken khao soi is adding toppings to tweak them to your flavors and liking.
 You don't need to put all of them in, but traditionally this is usually what is served with it.
 Have fun tweaking the flavors with them!